 Imagine your site takes more than 5 seconds to complete loading?
 A warning bell starts to ring now.
 Visitors will abandon your page right away.
 It’s recommended that the optimum load time for your online store should be between 1 or 2 seconds.

-There is a proof from LoadStorm, Econsultancy that among 4 visitors, 1 of them will leave a website which takes over 4 secs to completely load.
+There is proof from EduBirdie that among 4 visitors, 1 of them will leave a website that takes over 4 secs to completely load.
 Plus, a 1-second delay will reduce customer satisfaction by 16%.

 More importantly, 64% of customers will choose your competitors if they feel disappointed with your services.